Intercités de nuit

 Intercités de Nuit is a brand name used by France’s national railway company, SNCF, to denote overnight passenger rail services in France.
 It was known as Corail Lunéa before 2009 and as Lunéa from 2010 to 2012.
+In 2012 the brand was reintegrated into the main Intercités network.

 Between 2013 and 2017, most services were cancelled due to budget cuts.
-Only four routes, from Paris to Briançon, Albi, Latour de Carol and Nice, were kept.
+By early 2018 only two routes, from Paris to Briançon and from Paris to Toulouse/Latour de Carol, were still in operation.